 Part of what is so compelling about this brevity is that the stream we are floating down, slowly, inexorably, and without our control or consent is … life.
 We are thrown into the world, imagine endless possibilities if we are lucky and then, suddenly, time has passed.
 We can’t stop it, rewind it, or fast forward it even when we want to.
 What of our destination?
 Looking back on almost 60 years of living, I feel a kinship with Yeats:

 When I think of all the books I have read, and of the wise words I have heard spoken, and of the anxiety I have given to parents and grandparents, and of the hopes that I have had … my own life seems to me a preparation for something that never happens.

-Today we have an endless variety of cults and demagogues from which to choose.
+Today we have an endless variety of cults from which to choose.
 But I reject them.
 Instead I will keep my candle, my little light of reason, even though I am lost in time.
 No longer in the Dark Ages, I will not be guided by the blind.
 I will be, as Buddha counseled, a lamp unto myself.